mggg/GerryChain/rx_migration_guide.md

 2. Creating a GerryChain.Graph object directly,
-and then making whatever modifications are needed to that graph object and then using that GerryChain.Graph objhect to create your Partition object.
+and then making whatever modifications are needed to that graph object and then using that GerryChain.Graph object to create your Partition object.

 The advantage of #1 is that since you are